 Education: Columbia Law School, JD ; Princeton University, BA in public policy and international affairs

 Joined OCC: 2012

 My Path to the OCC

-I spent a lot of time in college and law school deciding what area of law to study.
-I held positions with the U.N. and different federal agencies, including the State Department, during and after college.
+Both in college and law school, I considered various areas of law and policy.
+As a student, I held positions with the U.N. and different federal agencies, including the State Department.
 My initial interests were languages, international affairs, and human rights.
-I entered law school, about the same time the most recent financial crisis began.
-It was a dynamic time to study financial law, and I had some very influential professors.
+I entered law school soon after the 2007-2008 financial crisis began.
+It was a dynamic time to study banking law, and I had some very influential professors.
 As a result, I shifted my focus to the financial industry.

 My Favorite Thing About the OCC

-My favorite thing is the constant opportunities to learn at the OCC.
-This is a great time to work in legal protections, and there are constant opportunities to strengthen my skills.
+My favorite things are the opportunities to learn and develop professionally at the OCC.
+This is a great time to consider consumer protection and banking law, and there are constant opportunities to strengthen my skills.
 I get to examine critical policy and legal issues facing our financial system and analyze regulations that protect consumers.